< 1914 1916 >

 Three distinct combinations of color and upholstery were available that would certainly have suited potential buyers in that day and age:

 The automobile industry in general was thriving!
 People everywhere were eager to replace their horse and buggy with an automobile.
 In 1915 Paige-Detroit wasn't the only manufacturer providing more car for less money.
 In the mid-priced range of six-cylinders cars it had plenty of competition, including Hupmobile, Studebaker, Buick, Overland, Moon, Auburn, Hudson, Velie, and Mitchell.
-A few, such as the Grant and the Saxon, cost less that the "Six-36".
+A few, such as the Grant and the Saxon, cost less.
 And among higher priced six-cylinder autos were the Oakland, Kissel Kar, Apperson, Chalmers, National, Haynes and the air-cooled Franklin.

 Elsewhere in 1915: